SAP-samples/upscale-commerce-open-payment-integration/postman/stripe/Hosted Fields/README.md

+To import the [Stripe Elements Postman Collection](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) this page will guide you through the following steps:

+a) Create Your Stripe Test Account

+b) Create a Merchant Account Group in OPF Workbench

+c) Setup Your Stripe Test Account to work with OPF

+d) Prepare the [Postman Environment](Hosted%20Fields/Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Environment_Configuration.json) file so the collection can be imported with all your OPF Tenant and Stripe Test Account unique values

 ## Create a Stripe Account ##
 You can Signup for a free Stripe Test Account at https://dashboard.stripe.com/register.

 ## Creating the Merchant Account Group
-To import the [Stripe Configuration](Stripe%20elements%20-%20HOSTED_FIELDS%20-%20CAPTURE_PER_SHIPMENT%20-%20OPF_Provider_Configuration.json) you need to create a new Account Group in the OPF Workbench.
+Ceate a new Account Group in the OPF Workbench.

 i) In payment integrations.. click Create
 ![](images/opf-payment-integrations.png)